 As noted above, the Company desires to organize, acquire, and wholly own the securities of the Adviser Sub.
-If the relief requested hereunder is not granted, the Company will likely be forced to decide between operating the advisory business itself and losing its RIC status, choosing to not operate an advisory business and losing out on the benefits of such program to its shareholders, or limiting the dollar amount of third-party assets that the Adviser Sub manages in order to avoid it having to register as an investment adviser with the Commission.
-Any of these circumstances would be disadvantageous to the Company and its shareholders given that the Company expects that the amounts the Adviser Sub will receive for the provision of management services will result in dividends to the Company derived from the Adviser Subs recurring net fee income, and as a result will improve the Company organizing, acquiring and wholly owning 100% of the equity interests in the Adviser Sub subsequent to its registration as an investment adviser is in the best interests of the Company and its shareholders.
+If the relief requested hereunder is not granted, the Company will likely be forced to decide between operating the advisory business itself and losing its RIC status, choosing to not operate an advisory business and losing out on the benefits of such program to its shareholders, limiting the dollar amount of third-party assets that the Adviser Sub manages in order to avoid it having to register as an investment adviser with the Commission, or limiting the types of clients the Adviser Sub could serve (e.g., the Adviser Sub would not be able to serve registered investment companies).
+Any of these circumstances would be disadvantageous to the Company and its shareholders given that the Company expects that the amounts the Adviser Sub will receive for the provision of management services will result in dividends to the Company derived from the Adviser Subs recurring net fee income, and as a result will improve the Company's profitability.
+The Company's Board, including a majority of the disinterested directors, in a meeting held on May 3, 2021, found that the Company organizing, acquiring and wholly owning 100% of the equity interests in the Adviser Sub subsequent to its registration as an investment adviser is in the best interests of the Company and its shareholders.
 Organizing, acquiring and wholly owning 100% of the equity interests in the Adviser Sub subsequent to its registration as an investment adviser is not subject to approval by shareholders of the Company.
 The Company will include disclosure in its annual report on Form 10-K regarding the expected growth of advisory services provided by the Adviser Sub and associated risks, if any.
-The Company will also include disclosure that provides notice to shareholders of the organization, acquisition, and ownership of the Adviser Sub.
-Shareholders of the Company will be provided with notice, in advance of, or concurrent with, the Adviser Sub's start of investment advisory activities.
+The Company will be provided with notice, in advance of, or concurrent with, the Adviser Sub's start of investment advisory activities.